gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Eclipse Plugin adds explicit java target runtime to Classpath

 The `.classpath` file generated via `eclipseClasspath` task provided by the Eclipse Plugin now points to an explicit Java Runtime Version instead of using the default JRE configured in the Eclipse IDE.
-The naming convention follows the Eclipse defaults.
+The naming convention follows the Eclipse defaults and uses `targetCompatibility`  convention property to calculate the default java runtime name.

 To tweak the name of the Java runtime to use, the name can be configured via

     eclipse {